open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 		return false
 	}
 	if params.Severity > config.MinSeverityLevel {
-		// The severity is less severe than the minimum level. return false
+		// The severity is less severe than the logger minimum level. return false
+	}
+	if config.DisabledNotSampledSpans && !trace.SpanContextFromContext(ctx).IsSampled() {
+		// The logger is disabled on sampled out spans. return false
 	}